U-M launches Difficult Dialogues Meet the Moment Initiative

 September 20, 2024 | By Nick Pfost

-The Difficult Dialogues Meet the Moment Initiative is designed "to prepare faculty and staff to help one another and their students discuss difficult, sometimes contentious, topics that may emerge about issues such as the election and democracy, climate change and sustainability, and international conflict," said Tim McKay, LSA associate dean for undergraduate education.
+The initiative is designed "to prepare faculty and staff to help one another and their students discuss difficult, sometimes contentious, topics that may emerge about issues such as the election and democracy, climate change and sustainability, and international conflict," said Tim McKay, LSA associate dean for undergraduate education.

-Difficult Dialogues will be directed this fall by Donna Rich Kaplowitz, on temporary assignment from The Program on Intergroup Relations to capitalize on urgency and momentum to build dialogic skills on U-M's campus.
-The unique program will include national webinars that build those skills alongside a U-M campus hub for local training, resources, and support.
-Several opportunities will be led by IGR experts, including Kelly Maxwell, Stephanie Hicks, Deborah Slosberg, Patrick Kazyak-Albaladejo Muñiz, and Cesar Vargas Leon.
+The initiative includes national webinars that build those skills alongside a U-M campus hub for local training, resources, and support.
+Several opportunities will be led by IGR experts, including Kaplowitz, Kelly Maxwell, Stephanie Hicks, Deborah Slosberg, Patrick Kazyak-Albaladejo Muñiz, Cesar Vargas-Leon, Amanda Webster, and Jordan Hunter.

-"We are living, working, and leading during a time of high conflict and increased political polarization," Kaplowitz observed.
+"We are living, working, and leading during a time of high conflict and increased political polarization," Kaplowitz said.
 "Many faculty and staff are seeking opportunities to build skills to engage one another and their students in difficult conversations.
 And this initiative, a new partnership between the national Difficult Dialogues National Resource Center (DDNRC) and U-M, seeks to do precisely that."

 The goals of this initiative are to: